PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 These are Google's predefined audiences based on interests (affinity audiences), habits, and in-market signals—users actively researching a specific product or service category.

-A word of caution: Very broad interest segments like “Business & productivity” or “Travel buffs” should usually be layered in only after you have strong performance from first-party and custom search segments.
+A word of caution: Very broad interest segments should usually be layered in only after you have strong performance from first-party and custom search segments.
 They can dilute your signal quality and lead Google toward users who are interested but not ready to buy.

 How to Add Audience Signals to a Performance Max Asset Group

 Signals are set at the asset group level, not the campaign level.
-This means each asset group needs its own audience signal configuration—you can’t just set signals once for the entire campaign.
+Each asset group needs its own audience signal configuration—you can't set signals once for the entire campaign.

 Prerequisites Before You Add Signals